Couple who hesitated on vaccination share story of having Covid-19 - KTVZ

 Over the past week, Missouri’s Covid-19 caseload was second highest in the country, with 15.5 new cases per 100,000 people daily, or 108 cases per 100,000 people over seven days, according to Johns Hopkins University data.
 Arkansas had the highest rate at 15.7 new cases per 100,000 people each day, the data showed.

 At Springfield’s Mercy Hospital, the rapid spike in hospitalizations left administrators scrambling to borrow ventilators from other hospitals.
-At the city’s CoxHealth hospital system, 90 percent of coronavirus patients had the Delta variant.
+At the city’s CoxHealth hospital system, 90% of coronavirus patients had the Delta variant.

 “We are seeing a tremendous increase in the number of Covid patients in our emergency department over the past several weeks,” said Dr. Howard Jarvis, medical director of the emergency department at CoxHealth.